Argus Boosts Boston Properties (NYSE:BXP) Price Target to $120.00

-Boston Properties (NYSE:BXP) had its target price raised by Argus from $100.00 to $120.00 in a research report released on Tuesday morning, Price Targets.com reports.
-They currently have a buy rating on the real estate investment trust’s stock.
+Boston Properties (NYSE:BXP) had its price objective raised by Argus from $100.00 to $120.00 in a research note published on Monday morning, Benzinga reports.
+The brokerage currently has a buy rating on the real estate investment trust’s stock.

-A number of other equities research analysts have also recently weighed in on the company.
-Mizuho upped their price target on Boston Properties from $86.00 to $107.00 and gave the stock a neutral rating in a report on Tuesday, April 20th.
-TheStreet lowered Boston Properties from a b- rating to a c+ rating in a research note on Wednesday, January 27th.
-Deutsche Bank Aktiengesellschaft increased their target price on Boston Properties from $103.00 to $107.00 and gave the stock a hold rating in a research report on Monday, April 26th.
-Truist Securities reaffirmed a hold rating and issued a $109.00 target price on shares of Boston Properties in a research report on Monday, March 22nd.
-Finally, Truist downgraded Boston Properties from a buy rating to a hold rating and set a $109.00 price target for the company. in a report on Monday, March 15th.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and six have assigned a buy rating to the company.
-Boston Properties has a consensus rating of Hold and an average target price of $103.73.
+BXP has been the subject of a number of other reports.
+Truist lowered shares of Boston Properties from a buy rating to a hold rating and set a $109.00 price target for the company. in a research note on Monday, March 15th.
+Deutsche Bank Aktiengesellschaft increased their price target on Boston Properties from $103.00 to $107.00 and gave the company a hold rating in a research note on Monday, April 26th.
+Truist Securities reissued a hold rating and issued a $109.00 price objective on shares of Boston Properties in a research note on Monday, March 22nd.
+Mizuho raised their target price on Boston Properties from $86.00 to $107.00 and gave the company a neutral rating in a research note on Tuesday, April 20th.
+Finally, TheStreet lowered Boston Properties from a b- rating to a c+ rating in a report on Wednesday, January 27th.
+One investment analyst has rated the stock with a sell rating, seven have given a hold rating and six have assigned a buy rating to the stock.
+The company currently has an average rating of Hold and a consensus price target of $103.73.

 The business also recently declared a quarterly dividend, which was paid on Friday, April 30th.
-Stockholders of record on Wednesday, March 31st were given a dividend of $0.98 per share.
+Stockholders of record on Wednesday, March 31st were paid a $0.98 dividend.
+This represents a $3.92 dividend on an annualized basis and a dividend yield of 3.70%.
 The ex-dividend date was Tuesday, March 30th.
-This represents a $3.92 annualized dividend and a dividend yield of 3.62%.
-Boston Properties’s payout ratio is 55.92%.
+Boston Properties’s dividend payout ratio (DPR) is presently 55.92%.

 Boston Properties (NYSE:BXP) is the largest publicly-held developer and owner of Class A office properties in the United States, concentrated in five markets – Boston, Los Angeles, New York, San Francisco and Washington, DC.
 The Company is a fully integrated real estate company, organized as a real estate investment trust (REIT), that develops, manages, operates, acquires and owns a diverse portfolio of primarily Class A office space.